×

 EVO enables you to collect data from across your repairs and maintenance operations.
 This allows you to identify trends, which in turn helps you plan budgets and resources more effectively.

 For example, a large data sample might show that a certain component tends to fail after a certain time period.
-This information allows you to carry out planned preventive maintenance or replace it before that happens.
+This information allows you to carry out planned preventative maintenance or replace it before that happens.

 EVO: Helping You Comply with Awaab’s Law